dandpb/jung-edu-app/docs/USER_GUIDE.md

-# 📚 jaqEdu User Guide
+# 📚 jung-edu-app User Guide

-Welcome to jaqEdu - your interactive journey into Carl Jung's analytical psychology!
+Welcome to jung-edu-app - your interactive journey into Carl Jung's analytical psychology!

 ## 🎯 Getting Started

 ### Creating Your Account

 1. **Visit the Registration Page**
-   - Navigate to the jaqEdu platform
+   - Navigate to the jung-edu-app platform
    - Click "Register" or "Create Account"

 2. **Fill in Your Information**